Tired of Letting Prescription Drug Addiction Control Your Life?

 Overdose Symptoms of Prescription Drugs

 An overdose occurs when a toxic amount of a drug or medicine is taken, but the signs and symptoms depend upon a variety of factors including what drug is taken, the amount taken, and your state of health at the time.
-You might experience nausea, vomiting, diarrhea, seizures, confusion, difficulty breathing, internal bleeding, hallucination, turning blue, and coma.
+You might experience nausea, vomiting, diarrhea, seizures, confusion, difficulty breathing, internal bleeding, hallucination, and coma.
 It’s important to know that an overdose is a medical emergency that requires immediate medical attention.

 Are You Prepared for Intervention?